grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 Choosing values that use less memory can be particularly important in the context of embedded devices.
 Testing different combinations of the `-mcd` and `-dlt` options can help optimize CPU utilisation, to summarize:

 - chosing a big `n` value for `-mcd n` will consume less memory but the shift loop will start to be time consuming with big delay values.
 This model may sometimes be better suited if the C++ or LLVM compiler correctly auto-vectorizes the code and generates more efficient SIMD code.
-- chosing `-mcd 0` will activate the *wrapping index* second strategy for all delay lines in the DSP code, then playing with `-dlt <n>` allows to arbitrate between the *faster but consuming more memory* method and *slower but consume less memory* method.
+- chosing `-mcd 0` will activate the *wrapping index* second strategy for all delay lines in the DSP code, then playing with `-dlt <n>` allows you to arbitrate between the *faster but consuming more memory* method and *slower but consume less memory* method.
 - chosing a combinaison of `-mcd n1` and `-dlt <n2>` can possibly be the model to chose when a lot of delay lines with different sizes are used in the DSP code.

-Using the benchmark tools [faustbench](#faustbench) and [faustbench-llvm](#faustbench-llvm) allow to refine the choice of compilation options.
+Using the benchmark tools [faustbench](#faustbench) and [faustbench-llvm](#faustbench-llvm) allow you to refine the choice of compilation options.

 #### Recursive signals